Quick Navigation

 How Do We Compare?

-An honest comparison of AI PCB automation approaches requires acknowledging that different PCB autorouting methods have different strengths:
+An honest comparison of PCB autorouting vs manual routing requires acknowledging that different approaches have different strengths.
+Here's how KiCad autorouting options stack up:

 KiCad Manual Routing